 flutter doctor --android-licenses to accept the SDK licenses

-If you get a Java error :
+If you get a Java error like this :

 … after running this command then install the Android SDK command line tools from the Android SDK manager in Android Studio – details are in this thread.